iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 #### More Tests

-Let's implement some additional tests and improve how tests are performed and add data seeder for tests and development.
+Let's implement some additional tests and improve how tests are performed.

 The referenced guide provides unit tests, expanding the tests created by the generator.
 Though they are good to test individual isolated hooks, the effort is almost wasted on unit tests, as there are hook inter-dependencies and hook insertion that is not tested, so we will need integration tests.
 It will drastically increase code coverage and make more robust regression tests.